SimarKareer/UnifiedVideoDA/README.md

 python tools/convert_datasets/viper.py datasets/viper --gt-dir train/cls/

 python tools/convert_datasets/synthiaSeq.py datasets/SynthiaSeq/SYNTHIA-SEQS-04-DAWN --gt-dir GT/LABELS/Stereo_Left/Omni_F
 ```

-## Creating BDDVid VideoDA Shift
+## Dataset Setup (BDDVid)
-We introduce support for a new target domain dataset derived from BDD10k, which to our knowledge has not been studied previously in the context of Video-DAS.
+We introduce support for a new target domain dataset derived from BDD10k.
 BDD10k has a series of 10,000 driving images across a variety of conditions.
 Of these 10,000 images, we identify 3,429 with valid corresponding video clips in the BDD100k dataset, making this subset suitable for Video-DAS.
 We refer to this subset as BDDVid.
 Next, we split these 3,429 images into 2,999 train samples and 430 evaluation samples.
 In BDD10k, the labeled frame is generally the 10th second in the 40-second clip, but not always.
 To mitigate this, we ultimately only evaluate images in BDD10k that perfectly correspond with the segmentation annotation, while at training time we use frames directly extracted from BDD100k video clips.

 The following instructions below will give detail in how to set up BDDVid Dataset.

 1. **Download Segmentation Labels for BDD10k (https://bdd-data.berkeley.edu/portal.html#download) images.**